Using Arnica and Water Water to Manage Fever

 Arnica lotion 10% (otherwise known as arnica tincture or arnica essence) can be diluted 1:10 with warm water (a few degrees above the body’s temperature) and applied in a compress to the wrists and ankles when a fever is rising or staying in the head area.
 The arnica has a thinning affect on the blood and the warmth draws the blood away from the head.
 The body temperature can continue to rise though the blood is encouraged to circulate to the periphery and away from the head.

 To apply the compress dip fabric such as folded handkerchiefs into the small bowl of diluted arnica and very hot water, wring out the cloth really well so that the cloth becomes ‘hot-dry’, then wrap them over the areas of the pulse points on the wrist and inner ankle so that it is received to the blood close to the surface of the body.
 The wringing method can be the same as for other compresses which is to use a wringing cloth around the wet cloth so that it looks like a ‘bon-bon’.
 As each wet cloth is applied cover it with a cutting of old wool blanket and tape to form an insulating wrist band.
 Once the compresses become cold or dry, repeat the process.
 The same dilution can be carefully re-warmed and re-used.
 This can easily occur every 1/4 of an hour for four sets.
+Note: Alternatively, arnica cream or ointment can be applied to the cloths, folded in half and warmed between hot water bottles then the process is followed – ie insulate with a wool layer and reheat as the compress cools.

 “Lemon boots’ is an another compress that is used to dissipate fever, but not when the head is hot and the limbs are cold.
 Do not use arnica over broken skin.